 – Contractual data from service account file such as pricing plan, activation data, contract identification etc.

-– Usage & Payment data from billing system such as number of calls, airtime, fixed line time, total amount spent, number of calls made to customer care center, change in price plan etc.
+– Usage & Payment data from billing system such as the number of calls, airtime, fixed line time, the total amount spent, number of calls made to customer care centre, change in price plan etc.

 Churn Management – Current Scenario